theSanguss/UNO.py/README.md

 ```

 > [!Warning]\
-> This program has not yet been tested for MacOS and Linux, and currently, there are some issues relating to the automatic toggling of fullscreen-mode on these operating systems.
+> This program has not fully been tested for MacOS and Linux, and currently, there are some issues relating to the automatic toggling of fullscreen-mode on these operating systems.
 >
 > Please do file an issue if you encounter anything unexpected or problematic.